jeffschubert/homebridge-daikin-oneplus/README.md

     * Display and set thermostat's schedule state
   * Away switch
     * Display and set thermostat's away state
+    * Optionally, the schedule can be enabled automatically when the Away switch is toggled off.
+By default this plugin and the thermostat itself do not enable the schedule after returning from Away.
   * Emergency Heat switch
     * Display and set thermostat's emergency/auxiliary heat state
   * One Clean fan